 To avoid your air conditioning going out on the hottest day of the year, consider spending some money now on a service call to have a technician come out and check your unit, especially if it’s older and out of warranty.
 Spending some money now on preventative maintenance can save you the hassle and possibly bigger expense later on.
 (High credit card balances related to home repairs or otherwise could hurt your credit.
-You can see where you currently stand by viewing your two free credit scores, updated each month, on Credit.com.)
+You can see where you currently stand by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 7. Check Your Insulation